Iceland, Europe -

 2018 Itinerary Coming Soon!

 Overflowing with sparkling glaciers, verdant farmlands, deep fjords, volcanoes, and stunning waterfalls, Iceland is an outdoor enthusiast’s paradise.
 Due to the high demand for our Iceland Programs in 2017, we're adding an additional program in Iceland for 2018.
-Our 21-day Iceland: Secrets of the Huldufólk program is designed for students who want to challenge themselves to a true adventure experience, spend more time in Iceland, and tackle an additional, more challenging trek in the rugged and scenic West Fjords.
+Our 21-day Iceland: Secrets of the Huldufólk teen adventure travel program is designed for students who want to challenge themselves to a true adventure experience, spend more time in Iceland, and tackle an additional, more challenging trek in the rugged and scenic West Fjords.

 The most important thing I learned was to push myself and step out of my comfort zone.” -Charlie M, Iceland: Nordic Elements

 Unlike our 14-day program and almost all other travel programs in Iceland, this trip allows us to explore Iceland’s pristine northern wilderness and experience the isolation and less touristy, serene fishing towns in the North.
 It is designed for participants who enjoy an active lifestyle and want to see the world Walter Mitty Style.
 Join us as we roadtrip, kayak, trek, camp, and fully immerse ourselves in Icelandic Culture -- from the sagas to the hidden fairies and elves.
+Keep scrolling to learn more about this amazing teen adventure travel program in Iceland!

 The Westfjords are Iceland’s best kept secret.
 Home to a stunning array of bright green plateaus, snow-covered mountains, and rocky beaches, this off-the-beaten path destination offers opportunities to experience untouched landscapes and pristine wilderness.
 Few tourists make it here, but it is one of the most stunning places in all of Iceland.
 Embarking on a rugged and challenging backcountry trek to the Hornstrandir Nature Reserve, we hike alongside playful Arctic Foxes, seaside seals, and arctic terns.
 Using our trek to reconnect with the natural world, we backpack throughout scenic and ever-changing terrain while taking in one of Iceland’s most isolated, pristine regions.

-Sea-kayaking alongside the unique fjords of Iceland’s western peninsula, we put our adventure skills to the test and take in the dramatic and isolated landscapes that inspired some of Iceland’s most treasured sagas and folktales.
+Sea-kayaking alongside the unique fjords of Iceland’s western peninsula, we put our adventure skills to the test and take in the dramatic landscapes that inspired some of Iceland’s most treasured sagas and folktales.

 Arctic Foxes are Iceland’s only native land mammal.
 These playful creatures are ubiquitous within the Hornstrandir Nature Reserve in the North and add whimsy to a long day’s hike.